 Ingredients You'll Need

-- Green Beans: I love using frozen haricots verts, which are French green beans.
-They’re thinner than the regular kind and have a slightly sweet, delicate flavor.
-You can definitely use the fresh variant when they’re in season, but to save time and effort, I usually stick with frozen.
+- Frozen Green Beans: I love using frozen haricots verts, which are French green beans.
+They're thinner than the regular kind and have a slightly sweet, delicate flavor.
+You can definitely use the fresh variant when they're in season, but to save time and effort, I usually stick with frozen.
 Any variety will work, just use what you have on hand or enjoy most!
+When possible, I look for organic or high-quality brands with no added ingredients.

-- Onion: Thinly sliced yellow or sweet onion adds natural sweetness and depth of flavor as it caramelizes alongside the green beans.
+- Yellow or Sweet Onion: Thinly sliced onion adds natural sweetness and depth as it softens and caramelizes alongside the beans.
+It balances the smoky flavor and gives the dish a little richness without needing bacon.

 See the recipe card for full information on ingredients and quantities.